 Basic sentence structure in English is S-V-O, or Subject - Verb - Object.
 The subject is the person or thing that does the action.
 The verb defines the action.
 The object describes the thing that receives the action.
 In the sentence below, Peter is the subject, eats is the verb, and ice cream is the object.

 Peter eats ice cream.

-Every complete sentence will have a subject, a verb, and an object, but those aren’t the only elements found in an English sentence.
+Every complete sentence will have a subject, a verb, and an object, but those aren't the only elements found in an English sentence.
 Other words are included in a sentence to add context.
 These are called parts of speech.
-Here, we take a look at the nine parts of speech.
+Here, we take a look at the eight parts of speech.

 verb (v.) - a word that tells an action. (go, do, work, smile)